SomeoneNamedCaz/E.-Coli-genome-analysis/README.md

 # E.-Coli-genome-analysis

-code to analyze E. coli genome differences across species by their animal host or by pathogenicity.
+code to analyze E. coli genome differences by their animal host or by pathogenicity.

 This code can be downloaded and each python file is run as its own program using the terminal or the ide.
 Most programs require commandline arguments to specify the input files.
 However, most of the files are divided into two projects: one looking at gene presence or absence in the pan genome, and another that looks at snps.
 There are also some file management programs and programs that check that things are working properly.